 Here, $\sigma$ is a hyperparameter that controls how quickly the edge weight decreases as the distance between targets becomes larger.
 This can either be automatically tuned to the distribution of $y$ as,

 or it can be found via a hyperparameter search in training.
-An objective function which then enforces similar latent representations for observations with similar target values is given by the following.
+An objective function that then enforces similar latent representations for observations with similar target values is given by the following.

-This loss is the Dirichlet energy of $\Psi$ on the above described latent representation graph \cite{zhou2021dirichletenergyconstrainedlearning}.
+This loss is the Dirichlet energy of $\Psi$ on the above-described latent representation graph \cite{zhou2021dirichletenergyconstrainedlearning}.
 Therefore, minimizing it pulls together latent encodings whose targets are close, and doesn't enforce proximity when targets are far apart, yielding a smooth, target-aware embedding, rather than discrete class clusters, which is ideal for regression models.
 Thus, this objective function is a suitable replacement for the Center loss.\\ For an alternative perspective on this loss function, define $\Gamma = \left[\gamma_{ij}\right]$ and $D = \text{diag}\left(e_i\right)$ where $e_i=\sum_{j \neq i}\gamma_{ij}$.
 Then, the unnormalized graph Laplacian is $L=D-\Gamma$.
 Stack the latent encodings as a matrix $\mathbf{\Psi} \in \mathbb{R}^{N \times E}$ where the $i$-th row is $\Psi_i$.
 Then, the following equivalence emerges.

-Thus, the above described loss is the graph-smoothness penalty familiar from Laplacian Eigenmaps \cite{choi2025geometricmachinelearningeeg}.
+Thus, the above-described loss is the graph-smoothness penalty familiar from Laplacian Eigenmaps \cite{choi2025geometricmachinelearningeeg}.
 Minimizing $\text{tr}\left(\mathbf{\Psi}^TL\mathbf{\Psi}\right)$ makes $\mathbf{\Psi}$ vary slowly across edges that connect similar targets, while remaining stationary across edges that connect dissimilar targets.
 For this reason, this loss is referred to as the Graph-Laplacian loss function, or $\mathcal{L}_{\text{Lap}}$.\\ The Graph-Laplacian loss preserves a continuum; that is, observations with similar targets are given similar latent representations.
 It preserves order, or rank, because $\gamma_{ij}$ decays with $\norm{\mathbf{y}_i - \mathbf{y}_j}$.
-Therefore, larger target gaps allow larger latent distances, thus, encoding the ordering in $\mathbf{y}$.
+Therefore, larger target gaps allow larger latent distances, thus encoding the ordering in $\mathbf{y}$.
 When combined with $\mathcal{L}_{\text{recon}}$ and $\mathcal{L}_{\text{pred}}$, the Graph-Laplacian loss is also robust to trivial collapse, in which all latent encodings, $\Psi_i$, are equal.
 The Graph-Laplacian then shapes the latent geometry, rather than defining it alone.\\ The gradient with respect to one encoding, $\Psi_i$, is as follows.